Dav1216/DafnyPrograms/README.md

 * prime-database.dfy containing a PrimeMap class that remembers whether a number is prime or not.
 * invertarray.dfy a simple, yet representative program for the thought process of creating invariants.

-I recommend checking out automaton.dfy and map-multiset-implementation.dfy.
+I recommend checking out at least automaton.dfy and map-multiset-implementation.dfy.

 When a program is verified by Dafny, it means that Dafny has checked the program against a set of specifications and has found that the program meets those specifications precisely, using mathematical logic and automated theorem proving techniques.
 The verification process provides confidence that the program is correct and safe to use in different circumstances, that is why the language is most often used in developing critical components.